Paul Murray (presenter): Radio show formats

 In January 2013, Murray started working on a new show, A Sydney Morning with Paul Murray, which, unlike other 2UE programs, broadcasts out of the Sydney Morning Herald newsroom.

 Personal life

 Murray is married and lives in Sydney.
 He is a lifelong Wests Tigers supporter and a Holden fan.
 He is an atheist.

 Murray is a conservative, often openly criticising the Australian Labor Party and the Australian Greens.

-Murray's one-day-old son, Leo, died in August 2012 due to complications from a premature birth.